PinkGoosik/tall-flower-pots/README.md

-# tall-flower-pots
+## About
 This simple mod lets you plant tall flowers in decorated pots.
+Usage: place any tall flower like sunflower or pitcher plant on top of the decorated pot.
+Can be used completely server-sided, but client side is recommended for correct display.